NVIDIA/NVTX/python/docs/basic.rst

 -------------------------

-In certain situations, it is impossible to use ``annotate()``, e.g., when a code range spans multiple functions.
+In certain situations, it is impossible to use ``annotate()``, e.g., when a code range spans multiple functions or in asynchronous code.
 In such cases, the ``start_range()`` and ``end_range()`` functions can be used instead.